 Specifically, MVVM provides:

-1. A clear separation between UI (View) and business logic (Model)
+- A clear separation between UI (

-3. A mechanism (data binding) for efficiently updating the UI based on changes in the underlying data
+ViewModel) for managing UI state and presentation logic - A mechanism (data binding) for efficiently updating the UI based on changes in the underlying data

 These MVVM concepts align well with Clean Architecture principles while offering concrete patterns for implementing the user interface layer.
 This combination allows developers to maintain Clean Architecture's core ideas of separation of concerns and independence of core business logic while having a clear structure for organizing and implementing complex UI-related code in modern applications.